 - Regional Planning Interests Regulation 2014

-Together, these seek to strike a balance between protecting priority land uses and delivering a diverse and prosperous economic future for our regions.
+Together, these seek to reconcile the protection of priority land uses while delivering a diverse and prosperous economic future for our regions.

 Contact the department if you require an electronic copy of a previous regional plan.